MicrosoftDocs/azure-docs-powershell/azps-8.3.0/Az.Cdn/Update-AzFrontDoorCdnEndpoint.md

 To update origin groups, use the Update Origin group operation.
 To update domains, use the Update Custom Domain operation.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.cdn/update-azfrontdoorcdnendpoint) for up-to-date information.

 ## SYNTAX

 ### UpdateExpanded (Default)